MonkeyKingPlus/restful-client/README.md

 # Methods
 ## request(requestConf[,dispatch])
-方法返回一个Promise对象,如果使用了Redux,根据需要是否传入dispatch.
+the method will return a promise object.
-* requestConf.url - 请求的url
+* requestConf.url - request url
-* requestConf.type - default("get"),请求的类型
+* requestConf.type - request method , the default value is 'get'.
-* requestConf.canAbort - default(false),是否可以被终止
+* requestConf.canAbort - marking the request whether can be terminated , the default value is false.
-* requestConf.headers - default({}"),http头信息
+* requestConf.headers - http headers
-* requestConf.data - 请求的数据
+* requestConf.data - request data
-* dispatch - 如果使用的Redux可以根据需求决定是否传入dispatch.可以不提供.
+* dispatch - you could specify the parameter when redux is available.

 ## get(url[,data,dispatch,ops={}])